 - Scientists at MIT have developed a 3D imaging system to remove ovarian tumors during debulking surgery.
 Ovarian cancer is usually in the latter stages when detected.
 The new imaging system can detect tumors as small as .3mm.

 - Synchron thought to speech.
 The company is in the first clinical trials for neural interface technology, which restores speech to patients with severe paralysis.
 A Stencode implant in combination with BrainOS software interprets signals from the brain and translates them as speech.

 The company wants a massive slice of the annual $7 trillion spent on healthcare.
-Apple’s CEO is making health a vital part of the company’s core business going forward.
+So apple’s CEO is making health a vital part of the company’s core business in the future.
 With other tech giants invading Apple’s territory, everyone at Apple sees healthcare as a huge opportunity.

 - Research Kit: The Kit is Apple’s way of letting top-notch talent start developing apps and hardware for the healthcare space.
 The Research Kit performs several functions 1) makes recruiting talent easier, 2) large-scale health studies become feasible 3) enables monitoring and diagnostics for their products.

 - iPhone as a Medical Device: the A12 Bionic chip is specifically designed to improve processing and power.
 Facial recognition helps in detecting forms of autism.
 Cameras can help in advanced diagnostics.
 Ambient light sensors detect blood flow.
 Third-party apps are leveraging the iPhone 1

 - iWatch: This connected device is Apple’s interface with the body.
 Along with an ECG, fall detection, the company has developed a host of other applications.
 Third-party health organizations are using the iWatch for